Alan-Jowett/ebpf-for-windows/docs/DevelopmentGuide.md

 http://releases.llvm.org/3.6.0/tools/clang/docs/ClangFormatStyleOptions.html)
 for details.

+Note: For consistent formattting please use this version of [Clang/LLVM for Windows 64-bit](https://github.com/llvm/llvm-project/releases/download/llvmorg-8.0.1/LLVM-8.0.1-win64.exe).

 ### License Header

 The following license header **must** be included at the top of every code file: